zimolzak/birthday-party/list.md

 Many of these are very fun, but either I don't "need" them, or I would use them but not all that often.
 I would be very happy to receive any of them!

+- **Old-timey "straight key"** for Morse code.
+Search eBay for "navy flameproof" or "vintage straight key."
+J-38 key is another classic style.
+Ideally get one that has all or most of the parts.
+(Don't buy just the knob, or a key without the knob.
+Key and knob without the base is okay.
+Without wires is pretty much okay.)
+These are fun gifts because it almost doesn't matter what kind you buy.
+They are all different, and they all will work (almost impossible to be broken or defective) and all will be fun!

 - All items on the [Amazon
 list](https://www.amazon.com/hz/wishlist/ls/1O7VAQKRPMITU) are